mechanator/ArQmA-GUI-wallet-guide/arqma-GUI-guide.md

 -------------

 The `Prove/check` tab provides tools for proving a payment or validating proof of a payment.
-This is necessary with Monero because these details are not available on the blockchain.
+This is necessary with ArQmA because these details are not available on the blockchain.

 ### Prove Transaction